 Stick Build (Wood Frame)

 According to Van Converts‘ well-organized campervan websites, there are two main ways to build cabinets in a van.
 A traditional method can be more sturdy but more challenging to construct.
 And the stick build method is lighter weight but easier to install.

 It is called the stick-built frame because of the thin sticks used to box out the cabinets’ frame.
 Cabinets in the home usually get made with 3/4 inch plywood which can weigh up to 70 pounds for a whole sheet.
 You can’t store heavy items high up in stick-built cabinets.
 However, they save on wear and tear on your engine in gas mileage due to the lightweight design.

 The lumber needed for the frame of stick-built cabinets is 2×2, 3×3, and 2x4s.
 Once the frame gets built, you need the covering of the cabinets completed, which could be done with 1/8″ plywood on the back and 1/4″ plywood on all surfaces that can be seen.
 Baltic plywood is the best for strength and weight.

 Using sticks of lumber for your cabinets’ frame, instead of whole pieces of thick plywood, cuts down on the weight tremendously.
 Ensure that your 3x3s and 2x4s get used for the frame’s weight-bearing portions; 2×2 around the top edges.

-- Lightweight: When you create your cabinets with a stick-built frame, you cut down on a lot of surface area weight from plywood boards.
+- Lightweight: When you create your cabinets with a stick-built frame, you cut down on a lot of surface area weight from plywood boards and save places for storage containers or storage counters.
 Lightweight means you save on gas, and you also are easier on your brakes.
 You could even tow more weight behind you.